Kunalkatdare/Oscars-visualization/README.md

 Online: Group 5

 ## About
-In this project we are analyzing the movie dataset and finding the relation of movies with the Academy Awards.
+The Oscars were first hosted in 1929 and over the years have played a huge role inspiring numerous artists, writers, directors and creators.
+But often, the movies awarded by the Academy awards are not the audience’s favorite.
+We are here to show you if this theory is true or not using our representation.
 ## More
 [DEMO](index.html)